julienflot/mini_kvm/ARCHITECTURE.md

 # Mini KVM architecture

 Mini is designed to run simple and lightweight Linux virtual machines.
-This project is toy project that is used to learn about Operating systems, C and Linux programming, and a bunch of other things.
+This project is a toy project that I used to learn about Operating systems, C and Linux programming, etc.
 This file is here to remind me how did I organized the code structure and which design choice have made (and possibly why for avoiding looking at my code and say "why did I wrote that ...
 30min later ..
 Oh that is why").